boa-dev/boa/README.md

 ### Usage

-- Checkout this project
+- Check out this project
 - Build `cargo build`
 - `cargo run`
 - You can make changes to tests/js/test.js and build again
-- If any JS doesn't work its a bug!
+- If any JS doesn't work then it's a bug!
 Please raise an issue

 #### Communication